Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Implementation Details of Baselines

-After training on the synthetic dataset, we evaluated the forward simulation accuracy of our models and baseline models. \paragraph{Breast} Supplementary Fig.~\ref{fig:s1} displays the wavefield predictions at 0.6 MHz for all models across four distinct breast types, while Supplementary Table~\ref{tab:s6} reports the RRMSE of each model for every category in the test set.
-Our results demonstrated that $S^2NO$ outperformed all competing baselines at every frequency, accurately capturing the complex scattering phenomena—particularly at the skin–air interface.
-Furthermore, both quantitative metrics and qualitative assessments confirmed that $S^2NO$ preserved its accuracy when applied to out‑of‑distribution \textit{in vivo} breast tissue, whereas alternative approaches exhibited limited generalizability. \paragraph{Arm} Supplementary Fig.~\ref{fig:s2} presents the 0.6 MHz wavefield predictions by different models for a physics‑based generated arm phantom, a stable diffusion generated arm phantom and an \textit{in vivo} human arm. $S^2NO$ outperformed all baseline methods, exhibiting particularly high accuracy in strongly scattering regions such as bone cavities and the boundary.
-The RRMSE for each model on these samples, summarized in Supplementary Table~\ref{tab:s7}, further supported this conclusion.
-Prediction accuracy on the arm dataset was comparatively higher, owing to reduced scattering effects in the smaller arm geometry.
-Nevertheless, our model retained exceptional generalizability, achieving an RRMSE of 10.2$\%$ at 0.6 MHz. \paragraph{Leg} Supplementary Fig.~\ref{fig:s3} presents the 0.6 MHz wavefield predictions provided by different models for a physics‑based generated leg phantom, a stable diffusion–generated leg phantom and an \textit{in vivo} human leg.
+\textbf{Leg}: Supplementary Fig.~\ref{fig:s4} presents the 0.6 MHz wavefield predictions provided by different models for a physics‑based generated leg phantom, a stable diffusion–generated leg phantom and an \textit{in vivo} human leg.
 The RRMSE for each model on these samples is summarized in Supplementary Table~\ref{tab:s8}.
 Compared to the arm, the leg featured larger scales and more substantial bone structures, resulting in stronger scattering effects.
 Our $S^2NO$ model demonstrated superior accuracy on both in‑distribution phantoms and out‑of‑distribution clinical sample, accurately capturing scattering phenomena within bone cavities—an aspect vital to the reconstruction quality of musculoskeletal tissues.
 In contrast, FNO incurred errors of up to $40\%$ at high frequencies, highlighting its inability to effectively exploit high‑frequency information in the reconstruction process.